trilochanaryal/ChabiGhar/README.md

 - Implement functionality to display a list of saved passwords and allow the user to choose which one to retrieve.
 - Implement functionality to save passwords on the web and provide functions to view, copy, and update passwords.
 - Add beautifying tools like chalk for a better CLI interface.
-- Write developer TODOs in proper format within the project files.

-Feel free to adjust or expand upon this further as needed!
+Feel free to adjust the instructions or add more details as needed!